thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/06-http-service.desc.md

 PS: sometimes the api reaches it's daily limit of calls and shuts down for the day

-**EXERCISE:** Read about [the same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) ([wikipedia has some good info too](https://en.wikipedia.org/wiki/Same-origin_policy)) and [Cross-Origin Resource Sharing or CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+**EXERCISE 1:** Read about [the same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) ([wikipedia has some good info too](https://en.wikipedia.org/wiki/Same-origin_policy)) and [Cross-Origin Resource Sharing or CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 Describe what both the same origin policy and CORS are.

-**EXERCISE:** Try using `$http.get()` to make a request to `https://itunes.apple.com/search?term=jack+johnson` and display the title of every post on your template.
+**EXERCISE 2** Try using `$http.get()` to make a request to `https://itunes.apple.com/search?term=jack+johnson` and display the title of every post on your template.
 You should get an error.
 What was the error?
 Why did the api.github.com domain work and not the itunes.com domain?

-**EXERCISE:** Since making a request to `https://itunes.apple.com/search?term=jack+johnson` didn't work, go to the url in your browser and copy all the json that gets returned.
+**EXERCISE 3** Since making a request to `https://itunes.apple.com/search?term=jack+johnson` didn't work, go to the url in your browser and copy all the json that gets returned.
 Save the json data into a file in your app called `itunes.json`.
 Use the `$http.get()` service to make a request to get the `itunes.json` file.
 Display the title of every post on your template.
 Why does this method for getting the json data work?

-**EXERCISE:** Try making a request to an invalid URL.
+**EXERCISE 4** Try making a request to an invalid URL.
 Write code to properly handle a request that fails.  **Does Angular have any built-in functionality that could help you?**

-**EXERCISE:** Use `$http.get()` and `$http.post()` to interact with this [Rails API that we've made for you](https://still-tundra-8387.herokuapp.com/).
+**EXERCISE 5** Use `$http.get()` and `$http.post()` to interact with this [Rails API that we've made for you](https://still-tundra-8387.herokuapp.com/).
 It's a simple collaborative chat app.
 The API has two endpoints:

 The app is one Rails model, Message, which has two attributes: name and content.